 Before you even think about turning on that pressure washer, you need to do some prep work:

 • Check for Damage: Really look closely at all your windows.
 Are there any cracks, chips, or damage to the frames or seals?
 If there is, pressure washing could make it worse.
+Pre-vacuum dust from window tracks to prevent muddy buildup, especially in areas with high humidity and loose pollen.

 • Fix What’s Broken: If you find any small cracks or gaps in the seals, fix them with caulk before you start.

 • Close Them Tight: Make sure all your windows are completely closed!
+Thoroughly clean window frames as they can trap moisture, leading to dirt accumulation.

 • Seal the Edges: You can even put some tape along where the window meets the frame to stop water from seeping inside, especially if your windows are a bit older.

 • Take Out the Screens: Remove all the window screens.
 You can clean these separately with a gentle spray from your garden hose or the low-pressure setting on your pressure washer with a wide nozzle.
+For high windows, water-fed pole systems can be used for safe and efficient cleaning without a ladder.

 • Protect Your Stuff: Move any outdoor furniture, plants in pots, and decorations away from the area you’ll be cleaning.
 Cover anything that can’t be moved with tarps.